galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 >    {: data-commit="Add TPV default inherits"}
 >
 >    We have defined a `global` section specifying that all tools and destinations should inherit from a specified `default`.
 We have then defined a tool named `default`, whose properties
 >    are implicitly inherited by all tools at runtime.
-This means that our `testing` tool will also inherit from this default tool, but it explicitly overrides cores
+This means that our `testing` tool will also inherit from this default tool, but it explicitly overrides cores.
 >    We can also explicitly specify an `inherits` clause if we wish to extend a specific tool or destination, as previously shown in the destinations section.
 >
 > 2. Run the Galaxy playbook.
 When the new `tpv_rules_local.yml` is copied, TPV will automatically pickup the changes without requiring a restart of Galaxy.